sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

       }

 ### Pairwise Identifiers
-Pairwise Subject identifiers specified in OpenID Connect Core [[OpenID.Core]] section 8 help protect an End-User's privacy by allowing an OpenID Provider to represent a single End-User with a different subject identifier (`sub`) for every Client the End-User connects to.
+Pairwise Subject identifiers specified in OpenID Connect Core [[OpenID.Core]] Section 8 help protect an End-User's privacy by allowing an OpenID Provider to represent a single End-User with a different subject identifier (`sub`) for every Client the End-User connects to.
 This technique can help mitigate correlation of an End-User between multiple Clients and therewith tracking of End-Users between different sites and applications.

 Use of pairwise identifiers does not prevent Clients from correlating data based on other identifying attributes such as names, phone numbers, email addresses, document numbers, or other attributes.
 However, since not all transactions require access to these attributes, but a subject identifier is always required, a pairwise identifier will aid in protecting the privacy of End-Users as they navigate the system.